“You can do more than you know.”

 “Do you communicate concepts easily to others?”

 The process of creating software is a team-based activity.
-Software is created based on people who have different perspectives, experiences, beliefs or biases, and knowledge.
+Software is developed based on people with different perspectives, experiences, beliefs or biases, and knowledge.

 If you are looking to create an excellent product, you have to collaborate well.
-The product you create will mirror the communication structure of your business.
-Poor communication between team members can result in poor-designed products.
+The product you make will mirror the communication structure of your business.
+Poor communication between team members can result in poor-designed outcomes.

 The most skilled software developers can communicate complicated technical concepts to non-technical people or those still studying.
-As a developer, you will be a successful developer if you can communicate with various roles and teach others.
+A developer you will be a successful developer if you can share various roles and teach others.

 “Fit in other’s shelter?”

-As a software developer, I am encouraged by the reviews of my product.
-Sure, I enjoy discovering new technologies and exploring the latest tools for developers, but what is why the work we do is important?
+As a software developer, I am encouraged by my product reviews.
+Sure, I enjoy discovering new technologies and exploring the latest tools for developers, but that is why our work is essential.

 The most successful developers understand the goal they’re designing for; they also strive to know their users.
 It’s a popular process for managing products known as Empathy Mapping, which clearly describes how a user thinks, feels, and behaves when using the service.
-When we understand users’ behaviour and their feelings, we’re in a position to design an item that they can utilize as they intended.
+When we understand users’ behavior and feelings, we’re in a position to design an item they can utilize as they intended.

 A lot of times, it is the case that products are developed without talking to users.
 Even as a developer in an entire team, understanding what your users think will lead to answers and improve your overall products.
 Do you want to know more about your user’s thoughts?
 Join in on research sessions and observe how your app is used.

-One of the biggest powers that software developers have is their capacity to search.
-If a problem seems impossible arises and the developer can solve it, he knows the solution may already exist.
-Even if it doesn’t, the developer don’t be afraid to come up with a solution.
+One of the most significant powers that software developers have is their capacity to search.
+If a problem seems impossible and the developer can solve it, he knows the solution may already exist.
+Even if it does, the developer can come up with a solution.

 Problem-solving requires attention.
 As a software developer, solutions don’t come from handing developers to code mindlessly.
-Instead, you have to explore options, considering the different options and the team’s abilities.
+Instead, it would help if you explored options, considering the different options and the team’s abilities.
 Once you’ve gained some experience and be aware of the various available technologies, combining the solutions becomes more attainable.

-As a full-time software engineer, you can’t be unsuccessful.
+As a full-time software engineer, you can be successful.
 If you have a problem within your code, there’s an answer, and you’ll discover it.
 It is the real test of your imagination.

 “Do your colleagues trust you to do the job?”

 My desk is cluttered with Post-stuff.
-I’m spending a couple of minutes each day going through my list of things to do.
+I spend a couple of minutes each day going through my list of things to do.
 If I am asked to complete something, I write it down.

 As a team member, others depend on you to get your job done, especially when you make a promise to complete an assignment.
 If you’re trustworthy, nobody will have to monitor your progress because you’ve shown that you’re capable of taking responsibility.

 The leaders want software developers that don’t require any support.
-They need direct reports which are willing to take action to their word.
-Please don’t believe it; most people aren’t trustworthy, and being a trustworthy developer can make you the person to call for any new projects or opportunities.
+They need direct reports who are willing to take action to their word.
+Please don’t believe it; most people aren’t trustworthy, and being a responsible developer can make you the person to call for any new projects or opportunities.

-“Have you ever become a headache of your colleagues for asking so many questions?”
+“Have you ever become a headache for your colleagues asking so many questions?”